apache/incubator-devlake-website/docs/Plugins/gitee.md

 This plugin collects `Gitee` data through [Gitee Openapi](https://gitee.com/api/v5/swagger).

+## Supported  Versions

+Will be available for Gitee Cloud.
+Check [this doc](https://devlake.apache.org/docs/Overview/SupportedDataSources#data-sources-and-data-plugins) for more details.

 ## Configuration

 In order to fully use this plugin, you will need to get `token` on the Gitee website.